nick-heuwetter/landing-page/README.md

-# Landing-Page
+# landing-page

-A landing page layout
+A landing page for a running shoe company named STRUT.